yejinkim-repo/smartSWRCfit/README.md

 ## Structure
 - `src/`: Source code for model training and evaluation
-- `result/`: Example folders containing results for unimodal, bimodal, and multimodal fitting cases
+- `result/`: Example folders containing results for unimodal and multimodal fitting cases
 - `requirements.txt`: Python package requirements
 - `LICENSE`: Open-source license (MIT)

 ## Status
-- Paper is currently under review.
+- The paper is currently under peer review.
+- The full source code and dataset will be released following publication.
+- For citation, please refer to the latest Zenodo release: [https://doi.org/10.5281/zenodo.16764203]